 Measure twice, cut once

-To realise the full potential of MES and EBR, careful planning is critical and forms the foundation of every successful rollout.
+To realize the full potential of MES and EBR, careful planning is critical and forms the foundation of every successful rollout.
 Testing the system design in a sandbox environment to make sure it fits with existing processes and requirements before implementation is critical.

 Even with a turnkey solution, specific business processes must be mapped to the system, which is configured and parameterized accordingly.